Communicating between SuperCollider and Python¶

 The motivation on the more relaxed (or implicit) error handling of SuperCollider is to not stop the audio output on ambigious inputs during live coding - one discipline where Python is not often used for.

-Freeing resources
+Freeing resources¶

-Coming from SuperCollide one is familiar with the Done class which adds the posibilty to free a synth based on certain occasions (e.g. by reaching the end of an amplitude envelope).
 Although on high level languages like Python or sclang we do not have to care so much about allocation and freeing of resources like in more low level languages like C++ (which is one of the reasons it is so fast) it is still necessary to think about this on a higher level.
-We only have limited resources on a computer and need to clean up unused resources like silent synths that will never generate any sounds anymore - this gets even more relevant the more these resources are limited.

 A really limited resource are ports on a computer - only one application can serve a port and if this port is already in use we can not use this port for our application.
 As a server needs to listen on a port it is best practice to also tell the operating system that we are not using the port anymore if we stop listening for messages with our server so this port can be re-used again later.
 We can combine this with our Exception handling discussed above which we will see in a minute.

 When working with network or file resources (which are actually quiet similiar) it is best practice to clean up after oneself after the work is done.
-It gets problematic if an error occures while we do some work because then our clean up routine will maybe not executed.
-Python has a finally block for this which gets called if any exception occured or if everything worked as expected.

-Setting up the OSC server in Python
+Setting up the OSC server in Python¶

 Now we can start by setting up a OSC server in Python.